Nilgai

-The nilgai (Boselaphus tragocamelus) (/ˈnilˌgaɪ/, literally meaning "blue cow") is the largest antelope of Asia, and is ubiquitous across the northern Indian subcontinent.
-It is the sole member of the genus Boselaphus, which was first scientifically described by Peter Simon Pallas in 1766.
-The nilgai stands 1-1.5 m at the shoulder; males weigh 109-288 kg, and the lighter females 100-213 kg.
-A sturdy thin-legged antelope, the nilgai is characterised by a sloping back, a deep neck with a white patch on the throat, a short crest of hair along the neck terminating in a tuft, and white facial spots.
-A column of pendant coarse hair hangs from the dewlap ridge below the white patch.
-Sexual dimorphism is prominent – while females and juveniles are orange to tawny, adult males have a bluish-grey coat.
-Only males possess horns, 15-24 cm long.
+The nilgai (Boselaphus tragocamelus) (/ˈnilˌgaɪ/, literally meaning "blue cow") is the largest antelope in Asia.
+It is ubiquitous across the northern Indian subcontinent.
+It is the sole living member of the genus Boselaphus, which was first scientifically described by Peter Simon Pallas in 1766.
+It is a sturdy, thin-legged antelope with a sloping back, a deep neck with a white patch on the throat, a short crest of hair along the neck terminating in a tuft, and white facial spots.
+A column of pendant, coarse hair hangs from the dewlap ridge below the white patch.
+It stands 100-150 cm at the shoulder; males weigh 109-288 kg, and the lighter females 100-213 kg.
+Sexual dimorphism is prominent; while females and juveniles are orange to tawny, adult males have a bluish-grey coat.
+Only males have horns, which are 15-24 cm long.

-The nilgai is diurnal (active mainly during the day).
-The animals band together in three distinct kinds of groups: one or two females with young calves, three to six adult and yearling females with calves, and all-male groups with two to 18 members.
-Typically tame, the nilgai may appear timid and cautious if harassed or alarmed; it flees up to 300 m, or even 700 m, galloping away from the source of danger.
-Herbivores, nilgai prefer grasses and herbs, though they commonly eat woody plants in the dry tropical forests of India.
+Major nilgai populations occur in the Indian and Nepal Terai.
+The diurnal nilgai prefers areas with short bushes and scattered trees in scrub forests and grassy plains.
+It commonly occurs on agricultural land and rarely in dense forests.
+Its diet encompasses grasses and herbs, though it also eats woody plants in the dry tropical forests of India.
 Females become sexually mature by two years, while males do not become sexually active until four or five years old.
 The time of the year when mating takes place varies geographically, but a peak breeding season lasting three to four months can be observed at most places.
-Gestation lasts eight to nine months, following which a single calf (sometimes twins or even triplets) is born.
-As typical of several bovid species, nilgai calves stay hidden for the first few weeks of their lives.
-The lifespan of the nilgai is around ten years.
+Gestation lasts eight to nine months, following which a single calf is born, sometimes also twins or even triplets.
+Nilgai calves stay hidden for the first few weeks of their lives.
+Three distinct kinds of groups have been observed: one or two females with young calves, three to six adult and yearling females with calves, and all-male groups with two to 18 members.
+The lifespan of the nilgai is around 10 years.
+Typically tame, the nilgai may appear timid and cautious if harassed or alarmed; it flees up to 300 m, or even 700 m, galloping away from the source of danger.

-The nilgai prefers areas with short bushes and scattered trees in scrub forests and grassy plains.
-It is commonly found on agricultural land and rarely in dense forests.
-Major populations occur in the Indian and Nepal Terai.
-It was thought to be extinct in Bangladesh.
-The nilgai was introduced to Texas in 1924.
-The nilgai is categorised as Least Concern on the IUCN Red List.
-The nilgai has been associated with Indian culture since the Vedic period (1500–500 BCE).
-They were hunted in the Mughal era (16th to 19th centuries) and are depicted in numerous miniatures.
-Nilgai have been considered a pest in several north Indian states, as they ravage crop fields and cause considerable damage.
-In Bihar, authorities have classified the nilgai as vermin.
+The nilgai is categorised as least concern on the IUCN Red List.
+Feral nilgai are an invasive species in Texas, USA, where it was introduced in 1924.

 Taxonomy

-The nilgai was described by Peter Simon Pallas in 1766 who proposed the scientific name Antilope tragocamelus.
+The nilgai was described by Peter Simon Pallas, who in 1766 proposed the scientific name Antilope tragocamelus.
 Pallas based his description on an account of a male nilgai by James Parsons.